SoWhitIs/world-weather-analysis/README.md

  * **Note(s)**:
     * File Folder: weather_search:
-        *  Hotel _Casa do IanðŸ˜Ž_: Jacareacanga, BR from file WeatherPy_vacation.csv, appears as this: Casa do Ian😎  with a emoji at the end of the name when viewed on GitHub.
+        *  Hotel _Casa do IanðŸ˜Ž_: Jacareacanga, BR from file WeatherPy_vacation.csv.
+The former Hotel name ends in special characters, yet appears as this: Casa do Ian😎  with a emoji at the end of the name when viewed on GitHub or Jupyter Notebook.

     * Weather information, specfically, will vary and is dependent on **_when_** data was pulled.